ARobinson-26/Amazing_Coders/README.md

 If anything were to go wrong in the code you can simply close the tab and restart the code the same way you started it the first time

+- Austin Robinson
-Big thanks to the Tufts Coding Academy 2024 for giving us the oppurtunity to learn python
+ Tufts Coding Academy 2024